Latka logo

 What is Clearc2's revenue?

-Clearc2 generates $10M in revenue.
+Clearc2 generates an estimated $10M in annual revenue.

 Who founded Clearc2?